 Zheng Chelsea offers a luxe version of the kind of dishes one gets at Malaysia Hall canteen, for 3 times the price, of course.
-Among the joint owners are Nazir Razak (head of CIMB Bank Malaysia, and younger brother of the disgraced former Malaysian PM, Najib Razak) and Tony Fernandes (head honcho of Air Asia, Malaysia’s premier budget airlines, and close associate of both Nazir and Najib Razak).
+Among the joint owners are Nazir Razak (head of CIMB Bank Malaysia, and younger brother of the controversial former Malaysian PM, Najib Razak) and Tony Fernandes (head honcho of Air Asia, Malaysia’s premier budget airlines, and close associate of both Nazir and Najib Razak).
 Its Malaysian political and business connections ensure a steady stream of Malaysian corporate diners at the restaurant.

 The kitchen is helmed by the husband-and-wife team of Adam Abdullah and Izlinda Baharom.
-Seeing that the chefs are ethnic Malay, I opted for the Malay dishes on the menu, rather than those of ethnic Chinese-Malaysian origins.

 Complimentary keropok (prawn and fish crackers) were served with a chili-bean sauce, as one perused the menu.